lunfman/DrinkingWaterQualityPrediction/README.md

 ### `dwqprediction.ipynb` - first version of our code
 ### `new_features.ipynb` - second and the final version of our code
 ### `open_data_analysis.ipynb` - code for the analysis of additional data from xml files

+## Our goals:
+### Goal 1: To create a model that predicts the water quality on Estonian water stations based on the government’s open data
+### Goal 2: To make additional feature and data analysis based on additional data